FrostDigital/flink-framework/readme.md

 src/handlers/PostCar.ts
 ```

-However this can be opted out from by setting `method` inside the handler props.

-Example (PostCar.ts):
+This can easily be overridden in then handlers `RouteProps` but might be a good idea to still
+stick with that convention.

+Example:

 ```
-export const Props {
+export const Props: RouteProps {
     method: HttpMethod.get
 }
 ```